braleyman/8-bit_BreakUp/README.md

 Once the debugger is complete, I'll use it to help continue developing the game.

-The code is being written using the VSC IDE and Retro Assembler plug-in.
+The code is being written using the VSC IDE and Peter Tihanyi's Retro Assembler.